-4.3.3 Calculating a good allocation of other soft resources.
-This step of the algorithm applies Equation 5 and 6 to calculate appropriate soft resource allocations in other tiers based on the "optimal" soft resource allocations in the critical tier (determined in the second step).
+4.3.3 Calculating a Good Allocation of Other Soft Resources.
+This step of the algorithm applies Equations (5) and (6) to calculate appropriate soft resource allocations in other tiers based on the "optimal" soft resource allocations in the critical tier (determined in the second step).
 We note that the calculated soft resource allocations in other tiers are just the minimum that allows the critical hardware resource in the bottleneck tier to be saturated by the concurrent jobs (minJobs).
 In practice, there are two optimization techniques to further improve the algorithm effectiveness.

-859 First, to handle the naturally bursty workload from clients, the front-most tier (e.g., Apache 860 web server) should provide more soft resources than the minimum to act as a buffer that stabilizes bursty workload to the downstream tiers (see Section 3.3).
-An appropriate value depends on the 861 862 burstiness level of the workload.
-Our experiments show that allocating 3 to 4 times of the calculated minimum threads in the front-most Apache is able to achieve a good buffering effect for the default 863 RUBBoS workload, the request rate of which follows a normal distribution with the mean value 864 865 related to the number of clients.
-We note that randomly allocate a high number of threads (beyond 866 3 to 4 times) may again degrade the efficiency of the Apache server because threads will consume 867 resources such as the main memory and CPU cache even if they are idle, which may cause side 868 effects such as memory or cache thrashing.
+First, to handle the naturally bursty workload from clients, the front-most tier (e.g., Apache web server) should provide more soft resources than the minimum to act as a buffer that stabilizes bursty workload to the downstream tiers (see Section 3.3).
+An appropriate value depends on the burstiness level of the workload.
+Our experiments show that allocating 3 to 4 times of the calculated minimum threads in the front-most Apache is able to achieve a good buffering effect for the default RUBBoS workload, the request rate of which follows a normal distribution with the mean value related to the number of clients.
+We note that randomly allocating a high number of threads (beyond 3 to 4 times) may again degrade the efficiency of the Apache server because threads will consume resources such as the main memory and CPU cache even if they are idle, which may cause side effects such as memory or cache thrashing.

 Second, the soft resource allocations in the tiers behind the bottleneck tier (e.g., MySQL in 1/4/1/4) can directly assign the value of minJobs.
-This is because according to Equation 5 and 6, the minimum soft resource allocation in these downstream tiers are definitely less than minJobs.
+This is because according to Equations (5) and (6), the minimum soft resource allocation in these downstream tiers are definitely less than minJobs.
 Since these downstream tiers are not the bottleneck, slightly over-allocation of soft resources does not hurt the overall system performance while such optimization can speed up the soft resource allocation process for the whole system.

-876 4.4 Validation of the Algorithm
+4.4 Validation of the Algorithm

-In this subsection, we apply our iterative algorithm to find the "optimal" (or near-optimal) soft resource allocation under different hardware configurations and also validate the recommended allocation through extensive experiments.
+In this section, we apply our iterative algorithm to find the "optimal" (or near-optimal) soft resource allocation under different hardware configurations and also validate the recommended allocation through extensive experiments.